Does it hold you back from things you enjoy?

-epression is a serious medical condition that can take so much out of you.
-It can make you feel like you have to wind yourself up just to get through the day.
-Depression can make you feel sad, helpless, and uninterested in your favorite activities.
+Depression is a serious medical condition that can keep you feeling sad, helpless, and uninterested in your favorite activities.
+It can make you feel like you have to constantly wind yourself up just to get through the day.
+With all the responsibilities in your busy life, managing depression can be even more overwhelming.

 The encouraging news is that depression can be treated.